jlevy/og-equity-compensation/README.md

   There are also special rules that enable you to rollover gain on qualified small business stock you have held for less than five years.
   Stock received on the exercise of options can qualify for the Section 1202 stock benefit.
   - 🚧 Fill in details on QSBS.
+Move this elsewhere?
     Good readings on this?

 ### State taxes